 LWML Nominations Sought

 The LWML Nominating Committee is seeking candidates and relying on women from across the nation to submit names of those they feel God may be calling to serve as a national LWML officer.
 Prayerfully consider names of possible candidates to be elected at the 2021 LWML Convention in Lexington, Kentucky, for the offices of:

 - Nominating Committee (5)

 The deadline for nominations and completed application paperwork is August 15, 2020.
-The LWML Procedures Manual and LWML Bylaws 2019 job descriptions are available by clicking here.
+The LWML Procedures Manual and LWML Bylaws 2019 job descriptions are available through the Nominations webpage.

 Do you know a woman equipped and eager to serve in one of these offices?
 Nominate her now at lwml.org/nominations.
 Nominations may be submitted online or through paper forms (via mail or email).
 For questions, please contact Brianne Stahlecker at email@example.com.

 And who knows whether you have not come to the kingdom for such a time as this?
 (Esther 4:14b).

 The third offering collected at the 2019 LWML Mobile Convention, “Spiritual Care for Unaccompanied Refugee Children,” had two recipients.
 One of these was Upbring, an organization that provides spiritual care for unaccompanied refugee children.
 The Upbring team shared that they are deeply grateful to the Lutheran Women’s Missionary League for the generous donation of $15,560.20 in support of their spiritual care.
 Thanks to this LWML donation, Upbring can share Christ’s love through their spiritual care program at each facility through a variety of activities and worship services.
 In their thank-you letter, they wrote, “The generosity of the Lutheran Women’s Missionary League has enabled the unaccompanied refugee children served by Upbring to grow in their faith.
 Upbring is truly honored by this partnership with LWML.”